gargravish/gcp_release_notes/README_GEMINI_TROUBLESHOOTING.md

 - Network connectivity issues between your server and the Gemini API
 - API rate limiting or quota issues

+#### Model Fallback System

+The application now includes an automatic fallback system for experimental models:
+- If an experimental model (like gemini-2.5-pro-exp-03-25) fails with an empty response
+- The system will automatically retry with gemini-1.5-pro
+- This happens transparently without requiring user intervention

 ### 2. Application Reloads When Generating Summary

 The application has been updated to handle summary generation asynchronously without reloading the entire application.